gabrieldezena10/personal-development-index/books/SoftwareEngineeringAtGoogle/README.md

 - **Collaboration Benefits**: Hiding work forfeits collaboration benefits and risks reinventing the wheel.
 - **Feedback Importance**: Soliciting feedback early lowers the risk of early missteps.
 The more feedback you get early, the lower the risk.

+## It’s All About the Team

+### Software engineering is a team endeavor.

+This concept directly contradicts the inner Genius Programmer fantasy so many of us hold, but it’s not enough to be brilliant when you’re alone.
+You’re not going to change the world by hiding and preparing your secret invention.
+You need to work with other people.
+Share your vision.
+Divide the labor.
+Learn from others.
+Create a brilliant team.

+- **Teamwork**: Essential for producing great software.
+- **Building a Great Team**: To achieve effective collaboration, embrace the three pillars of social skills.
+-
+### The Three Pillars of Social Interaction

+1. **Humility**
+   - **Self-Perception**: Recognize that you are not the center of the universe, nor is your code.
+   - **Fallibility**: Accept that you are neither omniscient nor infallible.
+   - **Openness**: Be open to self-improvement.

+2. **Respect**
+   - **Genuine Care**: Care about the people you work with.
+   - **Kindness**: Treat colleagues kindly and appreciate their abilities and accomplishments.

+3. **Trust**
+   - **Belief in Competence**: Trust that others are competent and will do the right thing.
+   - **Delegation**: Be comfortable letting others take the lead when appropriate.

+### Learn to give and take criticism
+In a professional software engineering environment, criticism is almost never personal—it’s usually just part of the process of making a better project.
+Learn to respect your peers and give constructive criticism politely.
+If you truly respect someone, you’ll be motivated to choose tactful, helpful phrasing—a skill acquired with much practice.

+- **Humility and Trust**: Accepting criticism involves being humble about your skills and trusting that others have your best interests and the project's interests at heart.
+- **Positive Intent**: Believe that feedback is not a personal attack and that your peers do not think poorly of you.

+- **Programming Practice**: Programming, like any other skill, improves with practice.
+- **Constructive Feedback**: View feedback as a way to improve, similar to how you would accept tips to improve at other skills like juggling.

+- **Self-Worth**: Your self-worth should not be tied to the code you write or any creative project you build.
+- **Perspective**: Remember, you are not your code.

 ...